Ghana District Health Programme

 Show Project DescriptionHide Project Description

-tp bennett have been appointed as part of a UK consortium to design and deliver seven modular district hospitals in Ghana.
+tp bennett have been appointed as part of a UK consortium to design seven modular district hospitals in Ghana.
 Following the completion of a study defining the regional health needs tp bennett are developing site masterplan solutions for district hospital facilities, adaptable to local ground and climatic conditions, and targeted to meet the specific local health needs.

 The hospital campuses will comprise a series of modular buildings of varying sophistication.
 The funding available requires low cost solutions and therefore a strategic approach has been taken to ensure that the investment focusses on meeting the primary healthcare needs.